 These are results from a probably biased Public Citizen survey, a group that vocally opposes the FIRST and iCompare trials that are testing loosening the shift restrictions in surgery and medicine programs across the country.

 What I find confusing is that the contemporary discussion always centers on whether or not shift limits are good for residents and/or for patient care.
 But this focus is always on the impact of shift length on acute fatigue and sleep-deprivation.
-Nothing about total shift burden, especially when you know that the residents in these studies aren’t magically conforming to the 80 rules that are frequently ignored.
+Nothing about total shift burden, especially when you know that the residents in these studies aren’t magically conforming to the 80-hour rules that are frequently ignored.

 I don’t know about most residents, but one imagines a physician to be a lot more likely to do okay on a long shift if (s)he weren’t chronically fatigued working 80+ hours a week.
 The focus on shift length I think misses the larger and probably more important issue about general overwork, burnout, and chronic fatigue.
 It’s like being worried about how fresh the oil is in a car without a transmission.